 Once purchased through our portal, institutions can contact ATIXA directly for an optional 25 minute demo of the portal.

-The training will ask employees to take a pre-test and will be offered their score before watching the training video.
+The training will ask employees to take a pre-test and they will be offered their score before watching the training video.
 After the video has been viewed fully, employees must take the post-test immediately.
-A final pass/fail score will be offered and available in your institution online training portal.
+A final pass/fail score will be offered and available in your institutional online training portal.

 Q: Is this training delivered via live streaming video?

 A: No. This training is a previously recorded video.
 The slides from the training were then edited into the high definition video.
 So, you’ll see Brett talking, and you will be able to read the slides as they appear while he talks.

 Q: Can the video be paused, or does it need to be viewed in a single sitting?

 A: The video is streamed through our online training portal.
 Stop and pause features are not available.

 A: This training has been designed with multimedia learning components.
 The pre-test questions assess baseline understanding before the training is completed.
 The post-test features the same questions as the pre-test.
 Trainees answer the post-test after viewing the video, which addresses each of the questions found in the test.
 Once completed, the trainee can submit the completed quiz screen (to their supervisor or other designated administrator on your campus) screen as proof-of-completion of the training.